Jason-Chen-2017/pycnblog/blog/zen/57/人工智能(AI)原理与代码实战案例讲解.md

 ### 7.2 Books

-- \"Artificial Intelligence: A Modern Approach\" by Stuart Russell and Peter Norvig
+- "Artificial Intelligence: A Modern Approach" by Stuart Russell and Peter Norvig
-- \"Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow\" by Aurelien Geron
+- "Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow" by Aurelien Geron
-- \"Deep Learning\" by Ian Goodfellow, Yoshua Bengio, and Aaron Courville
+- "Deep Learning" by Ian Goodfellow, Yoshua Bengio, and Aaron Courville

 ## 8. Summary: Future Development Trends and Challenges